ykwon0407/WeightedSHAP/README.md

 &rarr; ***WeightedSHAP can identify more interpretable features***.
 In particular, SHAP fails to capture the last stroke of digit nine, which is a crucially important stroke to differentiate from the digit zero.

-### Files

-`weightedSHAP/weightedSHAPEngine.py`: the main file for computing WeightedSHAP.
-The default implementation

-`weightedSHAP/train.py`: trains a baseline model to explain and a surrogate model.

-`weightedSHAP/data.py`: handles loading and preprocessing datasets.

 ### References